awmyhr/docker-sash/README.md

 ## Usage

 Build the image with 'image-build.sh'.
 By default, a CentOS based image will be created as 'sash-centos'.
-A different base can be used by passing it as a paramater, as in 'image-build.sh rhel'.
-This is done my changing which file the 'Dockerfile' symlink points to.
+A different flavor can be used by passing it as a paramater, as in 'image-build.sh rhel'.
+This is done by changing which file the 'Dockerfile' symlink points to.

 Running a throw-away continer can be done with 'image-run.sh'.
 This will run using the current users UID, GID, shell, and home directory.
 Examine the script to learn how to run with different params.

-Executing 'container-build.sh' will make the above container persistent.
+Executing 'container-build.sh' will run the above container detached.
 In this case it will be siting idle.
 Running 'container-run.sh' will open a session inside the container.
 Again, examine the scripts for an idea of what Docker commands to use for a more customized experience.